Anak ni Baby Ama: Plot

 Another problem soon compounded Anghel when a drug lord named Johnny Roa infiltrated Ramon's territory.
 Johnny was able to sell drugs in that territory and won the loyalty of some of Ramon's men.
 Soon after, Anghel's mother shows up and reveals to Anghel that he is the son of the celebrated criminal Baby Ama.
-Ramon was able to confess to Anghel how he and Baby Ama became close in prison but their conversation was cut short when they were informed that Johnny's men were coming to their place for a war.
-Anghel shaves his head bald as his response to the revelation that forever changed him but lost his foster father Ramon in that war.
-It was revealed that it was Ramon's close associate Boy Dugas who betrayed the group and as retaliation, Anghel kills him mercilessly.
+Ramon was able to confess to Anghel how he and Baby Ama became close in prison, but their conversation was cut short when they were informed that Johnny's men were coming to their place for a war.
+Anghel shaves his head bald as his response to the revelation that forever changed him, but lost his foster father Ramon in that war.
+It was revealed that it was Ramon's close associate, Boy Dugas, who betrayed the group, and as retaliation, Anghel kills him mercilessly.

-Annie on the other hand, was fooled by Mark, one of Neil's gang inviting her to a supposed meet-up with her and Neil's common friends.
+Anne, on the other hand, was fooled by Mark, one of Neil's gang inviting her to a supposed meet-up with her and Neil's common friends.
 She was later drugged, gang-raped, and killed.
 Later, Neil finds out what happened to her sister and seeks Anghel's help to get revenge.
-Devastated by Annie's death and the ordeal she went through, Anghel made peace with Neil and teamed up in eliminating Annie's killers/rapists one by one.
+Devastated by Annie's death and the ordeal she went through, Anghel made peace with Neil and teamed up to eliminate Anne's killers/rapists one by one.
 Anghel later found out that Neil's former gang members bought drugs from Johnny Roa, the same guy who masterminded the killing of his foster father, Ramon.
-After all of Annie's rapists were killed, Anghel proceeds to Johnny's hideout to eliminate the syndicate by himself.
+After all of Anne's rapists were killed, Anghel proceeds to Johnny's hideout to eliminate the syndicate by himself.

-Anghel attended Annie's funeral upon the invitation of Annie's surviving family members, including Niel.
-At the funeral, the policemen presented a warrant of arrest to Anghel to which he surrendered.
-As he leaves the cemetery, he sees Cora who hugs him one last time before entering the prison much to the delight of other prisoners chanting his real father Baby Ama's name.
+Anghel attended Anne's funeral upon the invitation of Anne's surviving family members, including Neil.
+At the funeral, the authorities presented a warrant of arrest to Anghel, to which he surrendered.
+As he leaves the cemetery, he sees Cora, who hugs him one last time before entering the prison, much to the delight of other prisoners chanting his real father, Baby Ama's name.